 Having great sibling relationships is so vital to the overall health of a family.
 It is comforting as a parent to see your kids grow up to be each other’s supporters, friends, and encouragers.
 They may not ever be “best friends,” but everyone should grow up feeling like their family has their back, loves them unconditionally, and will call them out when they need it.
-Planting the seeds of this type of relationship takes work, and thoughtful parenting.
+Planting the seeds of this type of relationship takes work and thoughtful parenting.
 It doesn’t just happen.
-But if you are faithful in pursing the end goal, the harvest will be so sweet.
+But if you are faithful in pursuing the end goal, the harvest will be so sweet.